 Clinical massage therapists focus on the medical benefits of massage techniques and use their skills to treat ailments diagnosed by licensed medical professionals.
 These ailments may include sports injuries, arthritis, muscle pain or circulatory issues.
 Clinical massage can also be used to help with anxiety issues or to relieve headaches.
 Clinical massage therapists may work in hospitals, clinics or physical therapy offices.
 They can also work for health clubs, nursing homes and chiropractic offices.
 Some common clinical therapy practices include hydrotherapy, sports massage and trigger point therapy.

 Job Growth and Employment Info

 Clinical massage therapists may either be employed by a health care organization or other businesses, or they may be self-employed.
-Massage therapists should see 22% job growth from 2014-2024, according to the BLS.
+Massage therapists should see a job growth much faster than the national average through 2028.
 This job growth, which is much faster than the average for all jobs, was due to an increasing acceptance of massage therapists as licensed professionals and acknowledgment of massage therapy benefits.